ottnav/ottnav.github.io/faq.md

 ## I want to purchase a lot of premium access and provide them to some users (clients), acting like a dealer
 You can purchase more slots for device when you need and can give some of the slots to different users.
 In order to do this:
-- Install `OttNav Companion app` (check bottom of the FAQ), register an account (if do not have ottnav account yet)
+- Install `OttNav Companion` (check bottom of the FAQ), register an account (if do not have ottnav account yet)
 - Purchase as many premium device slots as you need (the larger pack you are purchasing, the cheaper it will cost per-device)
 - Create a subaccount configuring a number of slots you wish to share with a different user/client
   - The app will generate a new login and password that you will share with this user
   - The user will need to install a `standalone version` of the app (check bottom of the FAQ) and log in using generated credentials
   - The user will be allowed to use the number of slots (devices activated) you have allowed
-- You will be able to manage subaccounts using `OttNav Companion` app, adding new subaccounts, deleting them, or changing the number of slots (devices) allowed for this client to use.
+- You will be able to manage subaccounts using `OttNav Companion`, adding new subaccounts, deleting them, or changing the number of slots (devices) allowed for this client to use.
 Alternatively you can use `API` to manage subaccounts

 ## API to manage client subaccounts
 In addition to manual processing of client user accounts via `OttNav Companion` you are also able to achieve the same actions via the `API` making network requests to the server `api.ott-nav.com:8080/account/` to these endpoints: